ElDataDude/larkhall-calendar/memory-bank/api-documentation.md

 ## Rate Limits

-The specific rate limits for the FootballWebPages API through RapidAPI are not explicitly stated in the provided information.
+The specific rate limits for the direct FootballWebPages API are not publicly documented.
 However, for our daily update use case, we should be well within typical API rate limits.

 ## API Testing Notes